Wild Bergamot: A Highly Useful and Beautiful American Wildflower

 Bergamot has some uterine-stimulating properties, so pregnant moms should avoid using bergamot in medicinal amounts.
 Those same properties do help to soothe irregular and painful periods, though.

-Bergamot Growing Tips
+Bergamot Seed Starting Tips

 Start seeds indoors 6-8 weeks before the last frost of spring or sow directly outside in autumn.